 One of the most common complaints about websites is that important information can be difficult to find.
 Leading users to the content they’re looking for is critical for a successful website visit and encourages previous users to return.
 Easy in theory but difficult in practice.

 Users can easily find information when it’s organized and labeled according to how they think about it.
-How a user conceptualizes content is part of their mental model, which is how they think about the world around them.
+How a user conceptualizes content is part of their mental model, which is how they think about the world around them (this plays into one of our “Ten Laws” for creating great designs).
 Everyone’s mental model is different–potentially very different– which makes this task harder than it might seem on the surface.

 Beyond a user’s specific mental model you also need to understand how they’ll go about looking for information.
 There are seven different information seeking patterns users typically perform when interacting in digital environments.
 So not only do you need to understand how they think about the content, you need to understand how they will look for it.